dalmaer/jules-ios/README.md

 - Networking implemented with `URLSession` and `async/await`.
 - Secure API key storage handled via **Keychain**.

+NOTE: This is an iOS application.
+Do NOT do anything with the code.html files, or at any time think there is a web component and make changes there.

 ### Project Setup
 1. Open **Xcode** (latest stable version).
 2. Create a new project named `jules-ios`.